Close the left navigation

 The Problem

-During environmental emergencies, people and animals can be exposed to a wide variety of harmful toxins and chemicals.
-In the aftermath of natural and man-made disasters, such as hurricanes and floods, complex mixtures of hazardous chemicals, including polycyclic aromatic hydrocarbons (PAHs), pesticides, polychlorinated biphenyls (PCBs), plasticizers, per- and polyfluoroalkyl substances (PFAS), high-volume solvents, and toxic metals, can contaminate drinking water and food supplies.
-During outbreaks of severe drought, toxic and carcinogenic aflatoxins produced by fungi can contaminate crops.
+In the aftermath of hurricanes and floods, complex mixtures of hazardous chemicals - including polycyclic aromatic hydrocarbons (PAHs), pesticides, polychlorinated biphenyls (PCBs), plasticizers, per- and polyfluoroalkyl substances (PFAS), solvents, and toxic metals - can contaminate drinking water and food supplies.
+Similarly, during severe droughts, toxic and carcinogenic aflatoxins produced by fungi can contaminate crops.

 These chemicals and toxins can result in serious health effects for first responders, cleanup crews, and people and animals living nearby.